What Does the Bible Say About Volcanoes?

 Volcanic imagery is also used to depict God’s judgment.
 The prophets, for instance, use vivid language that can be reminiscent of volcanic eruptions to warn of the consequences of sin and rebellion against God.
 This fire and brimstone imagery underscores the severity of God’s judgments and the need for repentance.

-See also What Does the Bible Say About the Pyramids?
+See also What Does the Bible Say About Fruit?

 However, it’s also important to recognize that the Bible speaks of God’s creation—including natural wonders and phenomena—as declaring His glory.
 The power and beauty of volcanoes, like all creation, can inspire awe and worship towards the Creator.
 They remind us of the delicate balance of our planet, the power beyond our control, and our dependence on God’s grace and protection.